Alzheimer's Disease, Dementia, and Inflammatory Disease:

 Here is a thank you letter from the family following our treatment.

-Below is a video of the same person taken by his daughter two years later.
-As can be clearly seen, Mr. Yair is communicating with his family and wholeheartedly wishing well to the founder of our company, in response to his daughter's suggestion.
+Below are videos of the same person taken by his daughter two years later.
+As can be clearly seen, Mr. Yair is communicating with his family in 2023 and wholeheartedly wishing well to the founder of our company, in response to his daughter's suggestion.

 [B] A compassion treatment for a woman in her early 80s with Alzheimer’s disease for 4 years